Sio scores four as Salford beat Toulouse

 In addition, the former Hull FC playmaker's accuracy from the tee kept the scoreboard moving and never allowed a dogged Toulouse to reel them in.

-Sylvain Houles has had to be creative with his set-up without Johnathan Ford and Mark Kheirallah - both of whom were key to last season's success - because of their vaccination status.
+Sylvain Houles has had to be creative with his set-up as he is without Johnathan Ford and Mark Kheirallah - both of whom were key to last season's success - because of their vaccination status.

 Try-scorer Paulo partnered Lucas Albert in the halves and his kick yielded a try for Hankinson while he also tracked a Tony Gigot grubber to grab a score himself.

-However, the step up to Super League so far has been a chastening one, with 80 points conceded in those opening two fixtures against Huddersfield and Salford.
+However, the step up to Super League so far has been a chastening one, with 80 points conceded in their opening two fixtures against Huddersfield and Salford.

 Salford: Brierley; Sio, Lafai, Cross, Burgess; Croft, Sneyd; Vuniyayawa, Ackers, Burke, Wright, Greenwood, Taylor.